 Do you know the names of your teammates’ pets?
 Do their dogs tear up the carpet?
 Exactly how cute are they?

-Encourage teammates to figure out what kind of work-life balance works for them.
+Encourage teammates to figure out what kind of structure helps them do their best work.
 Some people prefer to have less time pressure during the work day and to finish up some tasks at night.
 Others prefer to have a clean break when they leave the office.

 One of the biggest reasons I’ve seen people burn out or not do their best work is when they’re held to unreasonable standards or feel that they can’t speak up about being unable to accomplish what’s being asked of them.
 Creating a transparent work culture is the best way to ensure that teammates feel comfortable bringing up issues and challenges early on and managers are empowered with solutions.

 - Do bottoms up costing and add a healthy buffer to determine timelines: Don’t assert them from the top.
 Planning ahead will ensure that work stays manageable and deadlines are realistic.